 This newsletter is about food and its constellation of concerns, from politics and labor and hospitality and sourcing and everything else.
-On Monday, I send out an essay, along with notes on what I’ve published, read, and cooked.
-On Fridays, paid subscribers also receive interviews with people in food.
-There is also a monthly discussion thread for paid subscribers.
+On Mondays, I send out an essay, along with notes on what I’ve published, read, and cooked.

 Who Likes This Stuff?

-The San Francisco Chronicle, DigiDay, Food52, Business Insider, W, Good Beer Hunting, and TASTE Cooking have featured it, and none other than the New York Times has referenced “From the Desk of Alicia Kennedy.”
+San Francisco Chronicle, Vogue Australia, DigiDay, Food52, Business Insider, W, Good Beer Hunting, and TASTE Cooking have featured it, and none other than the New York Times has referenced “From the Desk of Alicia Kennedy.”

 The logo was illustrated by Kit Mills.